 - University Counsel

-Federal Work-Study Employment, through Federal government funding, provides eligible students with the opportunity to work on or off campus and earn funds as an alternative to loan debt.
+Federal Work-Study Employment, through federal government funding, provides eligible students the opportunity to work on or off campus and earn funds as an alternative to loan debt.

 For more information about Federal Work-Study Employment, click here.

 Please note that Federal Work-Study students can hold only one position.

 - Only students who are awarded FWS funds can participate in the FWS program.